 They are indices of how a test item, or components of it, is performing.
 Items can be hard vs easy, strong vs weak, and other important aspects.
 Below is the output from the Iteman report in our FastTest online assessment platform, showing an English vocabulary item with real student data.
 How do we interpret this?

 Interpreting Classical Test Theory Item Statistics: Item Difficulty

 The P value (Multiple Choice)

-The P value is the proportion of examinees that answered an item correctly (or in the keyed direction).
+The P value is the classical test theory index of difficulty, and is the proportion of examinees that answered an item correctly (or in the keyed direction).
 It ranges from 0.0 to 1.0.
 A high value means that the item is easy, and a low value means that the item is difficult.
 There are no hard and fast rules because interpretation can vary widely for different situations.
 For example, a test given at the beginning of the school year would be expected to have low statistics since the students have not yet been taught the material.
 On the other hand, a professional certification exam, where someone can not even sit unless they have 3 years of experience and a relevant degree, might have all items appear easy even though they are quite advanced topics!
 Here are some general guidelines”

 0.95-1.0 = Too easy (not doing much good to differentiate examinees, which is really the purpose of assessment)

 0.60-0.95 = Typical